EricZinda/Perplexity/backlog.md

 New Language:
     Hi Pri:
+        - how about vegetarian soup? --> I don't know the words: generic_verb, how+about
+            - Need a better error message
+        - Just some water for now, please --> doesn't work
+        - Not right now, thank you.
+We'll look at the menu first. doesn't work
         - could I get a soup? is very slow when you don't know the cost
         - I don't want anything else.  is very slow
         - Waiter: What can I get you? --> ?:nothing